zhezhouzz/underapproximation_type/README.md

 ```

 - We assume all input programs are alpha-converted, such that all variables have unique names.
-- We use the [locally nameless representation](https://chargueraud.org/research/2009/ln/main.pdf) in all terms, values, refinement, and type context, thus the definition looks slight different from the definition shown in the paper.
+- We use the [locally nameless representation](https://chargueraud.org/research/2009/ln/main.pdf) in all terms, values, refinement, and type context, thus the definitions looks slight different from the definitions shown in the paper.
 - We encode the propositions in the refinement type as Coq propositions.
-In order to capture the the free variables and the bound variables (see locally nameless repsentation), all proposition will constructed with
+In order to capture the free variables and the bound variables (see locally nameless repsentation), all proposition will be constructed with
-  + a set of atoms (variables) `d`, which is the of the free variables in the proposition.
+  + a set of atoms (variables) `d`, which are the free variables in the proposition.
-  + a natrual number `n`, which indicate the upper bound of the bound variables.
+  + a natural number `n`, which indicates the upper bound of the bound variables.
 - Following the encoding above, for example, the base coverage type `[v:b | φ]` will be encoded as `[v:b | n | d | φ]`.
 - The substitution of refinement types are formalized into states (a mapping from varaibles to values), helping to eliminate termination checks of the fixpoint function in Coq when we define the logical relation.
 Precisely
   + the definition of the type denotation has the form `{ n; bst; st }⟦ τ ⟧` instead of `⟦ τ ⟧`, where `(n, bst)` is the state of the bound variables, `st` is the state of the free variables.
   + the definition of the type denotation under the type context has the form `{ st }⟦ τ ⟧{ Γ }` instead of `⟦ τ ⟧{ Γ }`, where `st` is the state of the free variables.
-Here we ommit the bound state `(n, bst)` thus all types in the type context are locally closed (see locally nameless repsentation).
+Here we omit the bound state `(n, bst)` thus all types in the type context are locally closed (see locally nameless repsentation).
-- In the formalization, our coverage typing rules additionally require that the all branches of a pattern matching expression are type safe in the basic type system (they may not be consistent with the coverage type we want to check).
-We didn't mentioned it in the original paper, however, we will fix it in the second round submission.
+- In the formalization, our coverage typing rules additionally require that all the branches of a pattern matching expression are type safe in the basic type system (they may not be consistent with the coverage type we want to check).
+We didn't mention it in the original paper, however, we will fix it in the second round submission.
-- To the sake of convenience of proof, we split a single typing rules into different cases (then we can prove these cases separately dyring the induction proof).
-For exmaple, the rule `TLetE` in the figure 13 (in the supplementary materials) is split as `UT_Lete_base` and `UT_Lete_arr` in our proof.
+- For sake of convenience of the proof, we split a single typing rule into different cases (then we can prove these cases separately during the induction proof).
+For example, the rule `TLetE` in the figure 13 (in the supplementary materials) is split into `UT_Lete_base` and `UT_Lete_arr` in our proof.

 ## Appendix: Building Cobalt from Source (Optional)

 ### Cobalt Synthesizer

 [Cobalt](https://github.com/aegis-iisc/propsynth.git) (based on the [paper](https://dl.acm.org/doi/abs/10.1145/3563310)) is a purely functional, refinement-type guided synthesizer.
 This takes a pure-function spec, along with a small library (function signatures) and synthesis all possible programs of a given function call length `k` and given nested depth.
-Unfortunately, the depedencies (e.g., the version of the OCaml and z3) of `Cobalt` is conflit with **Poirot**, thus we put the synthesized results (see `data/` feild in the section [Artifact Structure](#artifact-structure)) instead of the synthesizer into the docker.
+Unfortunately, the depedencies (e.g., the version of the OCaml and z3) of `Cobalt` is in conflict with **Poirot**, thus we put the synthesized results (see `data/` field in the section [Artifact Structure](#artifact-structure)) instead of the synthesizer into the dockerfile.

-**This step is optional:** although the program synthesis is not the claims in the our paper, we still provide instructions to reproduce these synthesized programs for the readers who have a deep interest in it.
+**This step is optional:** although the program synthesis is not one of the claims in our paper, we still provide instructions to reproduce these synthesized programs for the readers who have a deep interest in it.
 In the rest of this section, we discuss the instructions for the Ubuntu build and running.

 ### Prerequisites

-To build Cobalt following dependencies must be installed:
+To build Cobalt, the following dependencies must be installed:

 *  [OCaml]() (Version >= 4.03)